atlassian/react-beautiful-dnd/README.md

 ### Monkey patching

-You can override some of the `dragHandleProvided` props with your own behavior if you need to.
+You can override some of the `dragHandleProps` props with your own behavior if you need to.

 ```js
 const myOnClick = event => console.log('clicked on', event.target);